 - Paying off your card in full during the interest free period is a great way to minimise your total repayment.

 Day 5: Support family members in need without compromising your own financial future.

-The fifth day of the Diwali festival is Bhai Dooj, it’s a day to celebrate the bonds of love between siblings.
-At this time, gifts are often exchanged.
+The fifth day of the Diwali festival is Bhai Dooj, it’s a day to celebrate the bonds of love between siblings and people often exchange gifts.
 The types of gifts will vary between families, but the intention remains the same, it’s about showing you care.
-Many people feel it’s their responsibility to provide financial support to family members in need.
-Whilst taking care of your family is good, it’s important that this doesn’t come at the cost of compromising your own financial situation.
+Some people may feel it’s their responsibility to provide financial support to family members in need.
+Whilst taking care of family members is good, it’s important that this doesn’t come at the cost of compromising one’s own financial situation.

 Here are some tips on how to help a loved one while protecting your own financial future.